-12/30/2023: With ditching completed, the next section of pipe was lowered in and welded in place.
+12/30/2023: The dam and pump around was reinstalled and the flume pipe was removed.
+With ditching completed, the next section of pipe was lowered in and welded in place.

 12/31/2023: The trench was backfilled from CIS of S-B35 through to the GAS of S-B39B.
 The subsoil was brought back to pre-construction elevation in preparation to restore multiple resources after the New Year holiday break.